 The programs in the School of Planning and Landscape Architecture are affiliated with the Association of Collegiate Schools of Planning and the Council of Educators in Landscape Architecture.

-The Master of Environmental Planning program is accredited by the Planning Accreditation Board while the Bachelor of Science in Landscape Architecture program is accredited by the Landscape Architecture Accreditation Board.
+The Master of Environmental Planning and the Bachelor of Science in Planning Programs are accredited by the Planning Accreditation Board while the Bachelor of Science in Landscape Architecture program is accredited by the Landscape Architecture Accreditation Board.